-While I was recovering from my jet lag in one of the cute cafe in Cusco, feeling already the negative effects of the altitude in Cusco (4000mt), I was thinking about the people I met on my flight there.
+While I was recovering from my jet lag in one of the cute cafes in Cusco, feeling already the negative effects of the high altitude in Cusco (4000mt), I was thinking about the people I met on my flight there.

 I was excited.
 Although I missed my other hikes, I felt I did something good, helping and teaching kids from a nearby town.
 But that’s for another post.

 During a weekend when the school was closed I managed to plan a quick tour to Puno and visit some islands on the lake Titicaca, which I will talk about here.

 Fast forward 5 years I am now on an eternal journey through the world and this year will be dedicated to discovering South America.

 As I am planning my trip these days I am checking out all the most beautiful places and unmissable spots and decided that Peru must be included for sure and Cuzco as well.

 Although I don’t normally like to go back to places I have seen, there are so many day trips from Cusco that I couldn’t do at that time and I decided to include them in my new itinerary.

 I need to remember though, that altitude in Cusco is 4000 mt (12000 feet)and that’s not a joke.
 I had an altitude sickness problem and I was 4 days with a terrible headache and no Coca leaves or coca tea would help.

 But as soon as you can get over the altitude sickness it’s paradise.